needyamin/firebaseJavaScript_CRUD/README.md

 var database = firebase.database();
 ````

-If you want any help about the configuration, please feel free to contact needyamin@ansnew.com
+If you want any help, please create issues on this github repository